 This dispute can be referred to ADR.
 The ADR body chosen will hear from both sides and propose a solution.
-This service will be provided for free or for a nominal fee and you will not have to use a lawyer.
+You will not have to use a lawyer.
 The ADR body may find for you or the consumer or may propose a compromise solution that is considered fair by both sides: for example, you may agree to the return of the laptop or to repair of any defects found.